I build websites.

 Looking back at my introduction to web design, it was a little scary.
 There were no rules, no forums, no training videos, and no best practices.
 You just sort of made web pages, “published” them to a “server” on the Internet, then hoped for the best.
 In some ways, I guess not much has changed.

 It was in 1995 that Bill Gates of Microsoft became a rock star.
 Not only was he the inspiration behind the newly released Windows 95 operating system, but he had just published his powerful vision of the future, The Road Ahead.
 The book, all about the coming information superhighway, famously managed to avoid almost any mention of the Internet.
 Way to go Bill.

 After my short career selling home loans, I applied for a job at a local community bank.
 Despite my lack of relevant experience, they seemed to appreciate my collection of skills (especially the website stuff), so they hired me as a marketing coordinator.

 That entry-level job led to more web design authority, and eventually to the positions of marketing director and web administrator.
-From there, I went on to help build websites for a couple other regional and national banks.
+From there, I was fortunate to have the opportunity to help build websites for other regional and national banks.